mahermassoud/nbs-webapp/README.md

 `npm install -g yo grunt-cli bower`

-More information on using Yeoman for building is avaialble at the link below: `https://www.safaribooksonline.com/blog/2013/07/02/web-applications-with-yeoman/`
+More information on installing Yeoman and using it for builidng applications is avaialble at the link below: https://www.safaribooksonline.com/blog/2013/07/02/web-applications-with-yeoman/

+### Building
+After checking out the required branch and installing Yeoman tools, issue the following commande to install dependencies and update them:
+`npm install`
+`bower update`

 ## Build & development